-Kim Kardashian Punches Kourtney Kardashian In Latest ‘KUWTK’ Clip
+Kim Kardashian Punches Sister Kourtney In Latest ‘KUWTK’ Clip

 The new season of Keeping Up with the Kardashians seems to be an intense one as Kim Kardashian gets into a physical altercation with Kourtney Kardashian.
+Hollywood Life reports that the KKW Beauty CEO shared a trailer from Season 18 of KUWTK on her social media.

-Hollywood Life reports that the KKW Beauty CEO shared a trailer from Season 18 of KUWTK.
-The E! series is set to return later this year and will air out previous fights the sisters have had.
+The E! series is set to return later this year and will air previous fights the sisters have had.
 In one clip from the trailer, Kim and Kourtney are seen facing each other as they are seated with Khloe Kardashian.

-Kourtney then says to Kim, “You have nothing to say!” as Kim continues to stare at her.
+Kourtney says to Kim, “You have nothing to say!” as Kim continues to stare at her.

-She then attempts to throw an item at Kim that couldn’t be identified in the clip.
-Kim then got up and proceeded to strike at her older sister.
-The mother of four reportedly swung towards Kourtney’s face during the altercation.
+She then throws an item at Kim that couldn’t be identified in the clip.
+Kim then gets up and proceeds to strike at her older sister.
+The mother of four reportedly swings towards Kourtney’s face during the altercation.

-“Don’t ever come at me like that,” Kim said in the clip, followed by attempting to punch Kourtney several times.
+“Don’t ever come at me like that,” Kim says in the clip, and then attempts to punch Kourtney several times.

 The clip, which Kim shared on Twitter on Tuesday, February 25, received thousands of comments from her followers.
-Many applauded Kim for taking action against Kourt, as the two had been arguing back and forth months prior.
+Many applauded Kim for taking action against Kourt, as the two had been arguing back and forth for months prior.

 “I live for this moment,” one follower shared.